 Unlike the other U.S. military services, which organize service members according to ranks, the Coast Guard, like the Navy, organizes its force according to rates and grades.
 Like the other branches the Coast Guard uses E-1 to E-9 pay-grade structures.
 The rate and grade of an enlisted Coast Guardsman can be identified by rating badge (found on the left sleeve of the Coast Guard dress uniforms).
 The rating badge is a combination of an eagle, rating emblem (job specialty) and chevrons, which show the grade (rank).

-Coast Guard petty officers (E-4 through E-6) wear a collar device which has the Coast Guard shield and up to three chevrons; each chevron indicates the next greater pay grade.
-Coast Guard Chief Petty Officers (E-7 through E-9) wear a fouled anchor and sheld collar device similar to the Navy CPO.
+Coast Guard petty officers (E-4 through E-6) wear a collar device that has the Coast Guard shield and up to three chevrons; each chevron indicates the next greater pay grade.
+Coast Guard chief petty officers (E-7 through E-9) wear a fouled anchor and shield collar device similar to the Navy CPO.

 - Non-Rate or Apprentice Ranks (E-1 through E-3)